stilkov/node-samples/README.md

 ## A set of very simple Node.js examples

-These are examples of Node.js usage as used in the QCon presentation on Node.js on March 11, 2011, currently being updated to Node 0.5.10 (in preparation for W-JAX, November 2011).
+These are examples of Node.js usage as used in the QCon presentation on Node.js on March 11, 2011, updated to Node 0.5.10 (in preparation for W-JAX, November 2011).

 * echo.js: This is the simplest possible Node.js net server as shown on the Node home page, simply echoing everything sent to it back.
 * echo-upcase.js: A variation where everything is converted to uppercase letters before being sent back.
 Note that the socket is set to ASCII encoding; this makes Node pass a string to the handler function instead of a byte buffer.